mugifly/mojo_template/README.md

 please refer to: http://mojolicio.us/perldoc
  ([Japanse translation](https://github.com/yuki-kimoto/mojolicious-guides-japanese/wiki))

+IN ADDITION: You must configure when you use to OAuth login on template application. (please refer to "Configure" section in the bottom.)

 ### How to change the app name (Appname: "HogeHoge")

 You can use the bundled script (rename_batch.pl).